 - Practical, functional and meaningful, which promotes ‘real’ learning situations across all Key Stages.

 - Aimed at preparing pupils for inclusion in the mainstream classroom environment.

 All pupil is given access to all the core subjects (Maths, English and Science) and the Foundation subjects (all other subjects) of the National Curriculum.
 The ARP caters for a wide range of ages – from the Foundation Stage through to Key Stage 2.
 These abilities are taken into consideration when differentiating lessons for small group teaching.

 There is an emphasis on encouraging pupils to take increasing levels of responsibility for their own learning and therefore promoting independence.

 All pupils are included in some weekly mainstream lessons to help build their social skills and further enhance their learning experiences.
 There are children in our ARP who attend lessons in the mainstream lesson daily.

 All children are assessed regularly to ensure they are progressing within their learning environment through standardised tests and phonics checks.

 What other agencies are involved?

-The Early Years Foundation Stage Profile is used to access the attainemnt of the youngest ARP pupils and PIVATS (Lancashire County Council) materials are used for assessing the attainment of pupils aged from Year 1 to Year 6.
-This is currently under review.
+The Early Years Foundation Stage Profile is used to access the attainment of the youngest ARP pupils.
+Our KS1 and KS2 children are assessed using the National Curriculum.
+They are assessed using standardised testing.
 SEN (Special Educational Needs) Support Plans are reviewed and written each term for all of the ARP pupils.

 Communication with parents